migscay/weather-map/README.md

-# Weather Map:  Search a Place Anywhere in the World and the Map points to the location
+# Weather Map:  Search a Place Anywhere in the World and the Map points to the location with the current weather

 ## Description